YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 4         | Injected

 As examples, we defined types of Peano numbers and polymorphic lists , each showing the four-level structure.
+We also gave the general form of definig the injected representation of a regular recursive type.
-The reader may follow this framework and apply the techniques to define any other types.
+The reader may apply this to define his own types.

 ### Compiling the type definitions